-1. The WordPress Intranet Resources Challenge
+1. WordPress Intranet Ease of Use

-When it comes to developing an intranet one of the main challenges with WordPress is its sheer size and complexity.
+However, when it comes to developing an intranet one of the main challenges with WordPress is its sheer size and complexity.
 Here at MyHub, we’ve had many conversations with customers who have found WordPress to be agile and easy to use when it comes to blogging and developing a website.
 Try using it to create an intranet, however, and many customers have found that WordPress soon presents difficulties.

 What’s more, setting permissions and site rules is not a straightforward process in WordPress once you stray outside its core blogging/web development purpose.
 To assign permissions at a page level that allows certain staff members to edit and add content, or setting up rules to restrict access to content, usually requires additional complex plugins.

 The upshot is that to configure and administer a WordPress intranet often requires you to have an intimate level of knowledge and experience of WordPress together with general technical expertise in CSS.
-Often this kind of resource is not available in small to medium-sized enterprises.
+Often this kind of resource is not available in small- to medium-sized enterprises.
 And while there are technical resources out there that you can contract to help you build your intranet, these obviously come at a cost.

 Is it better to buy or build your company intranet?
-For large companies that already have a company server on site and a dedicated IT team, building a bespoke WordPress intranet that is an exact match to your business requirements can seem like an attractive option.
+For large companies that already have a company server on site and a dedicated IT team, creating a bespoke WordPress intranet that is an exact match to your business requirements can seem like an attractive option.
 Aside from the disadvantages that we’ve considered above, before you go down that route make sure that you have fully considered the following additional potential pitfalls:

 - Developing your own WordPress intranet can be both time and labor intensive.

 - You will need to have the physical space to house a server.

 - Ongoing security, management, and maintenance of both the server and the intranet will be your sole responsibility.